chef/chef-web-docs/chef_master/source/workstation_setup.rst

 Verify Install
 =====================================================
-The ChefDK is installed correctly when it is able to use ``knife`` to communicate with the Chef Infra Server.
+The Chef Workstation is installed correctly when it is able to use ``knife`` to communicate with the Chef Infra Server.

-To verify that ChefDK can connect to the Chef Infra Server:
+To verify that Chef Workstation can connect to the Chef Infra Server:

 #.
 In a command window, navigate to the Chef repository: